dassujan/STANDARD-THREE/GK (2nd Unit) Question.md

    b) Scotland
    c) Norway
    d) Turkey
-9. Who was the first person to reach the South Pole?
-   a) Marco Polo
-   b) James Cook
-   c) Roald Amundsen
-   d) Christopher Columbus
-10. Which place is known as the **Land of Lakes**?
-   a) Scotland
-   b) Australia
-   c) China
-   d) Holland

 ### **2. Fill in the Blanks** (1 mark each)  (10 marks)
 1. The largest bird in the world is the _______.